SAP-archive/cloud-workflow-codejam/exercises/06/readme.md

 ![instance details](instancedetails.png)

 ## Summary

 You've explored the Workflow API in the API Hub and successfully started a workflow instance via that API, supplying data that finds its way into the context of that instance.
 You've also managed to find evidence of that instance in the administration UI.
 Nice work!

 ## Questions

-1. What do the "provideraccountname" and "consumeraccountname" represent?
-What do you think "wfs" stands for?

 1. Why are there square brackets surrounding the response to the `GET /v1/workflow-definitions` API call?

 1. In the payload of the `POST` call to `/v1/workflow-instances`, can you explain all aspects of the data contained therein?

 1. What does HTTP response code 201 signify and how does it differ from 200?

+1. Did you notice anything interesting about the instance created via the API, when compared to the ones you created via the Fiori monitor app?